The Democratic State

 “An outstanding set of essays.
 This highly informative, balanced, and practical anthology can be of considerable value to political sociologists.”

 “These are state-of-the-art essays by some of the foremost thinkers in this area.
 They provide incisive, insightful, theoretical contributions.
 The book will be invaluable to the large group of political scientists, economists, and sociologists working on political economy.”

 “This is very much at the ‘cutting edge’ of current discussion of the theory of the state.
+It is not merely a codification of existing knowledge.
 Each essay takes us into new and unexplored terrain.”

 —Charles W. Anderson, author of Statecraft: An Introduction to Political Choice and JudgmentSee fewer reviews...